ywamsendai/ywamsendai-wiki/docs/lifeinjapan/culture.md

 # Japanese Culture

 Whether this is your first time to Japan, or you have lived here for a while, it is always good to keep in mind some aspects of Japanese culture so we can better love and serve the Japanese people.
+Actions definitely speak loader than words in Japan.
 Below you will find a few cultural pointers for your life in Japan.

+## Reading the Air

+Out of everything on this page, this point is the most important and will help you greatly in Japan.

+There is a slang term in Japanese called 空気読めない or KY.
+This literally means 'cannot read the air'.
+People are labelled this if they spoil the atmosphere or are socially awkward.
+Foreigners are often stereotyped as this.

+As you do not know all of the social customs when you first come to Japan, remember one thing: read the air.
+That is, pay attention to what others are doing.
+Or more importantly, what are they not doing?
+For example, is everyone quiet on the train?
+Then be quiet.
+If you can learn to do this in any and every situation, this will help you to not get into awkward situations (as much as possible anyway..), and you will find that Japanese people will generally fell more comfortable around you too.

+Of course, sometimes God may lead you to talk to someone randomly on the street, or to pray for someone.
+This is KY, and you should do that!
+But when not lead by God, read the air.
+The heart behind this, for our purposes, is to love, respect and serve the Japanese.

 ## Greeting